 I didn’t pay much attention to code style until recently when I had to collaborate with a couple of guys on a project.
 That experience taught me having a consistent style across all team members can greatly reduce communication time and help people understand each other’s code.
 If you’re not already using a style, you should decide on a style today.
 Even if you program solo, you will also benefit from sticking to a style.
 It will allow you to write code faster, for example, once you choose a style, you don’t have to spend time deciding whether you should use all lowercase letters chained by dots or undersores or use camelCase everytime you write a variable name.
 It will also make your code easier to read.

 The best way of choosing a style is to adopt from the existing ones.
 We adopted Goolge’s R style with some modifications.
-For example, we use
+Notably, we use

 = instead of

 <- for assignment since we don’t see any practical harm of using

 <-12 and it’s a bit harder to type

 <-.
 At the moment, I’m only aware of one occasion where

 = are not interchangeable, and it’s when used in the